To contact Technical Support, please call 1-201-403-2900 or 1-201-488-1111 or send an email.

 Theta Z1 LCD – the Wi-Fi logo will be solid when Wi-Fi is on.
 This light does not mean there is an active connection with a mobile device.
 Verify in your mobile device if there is a Wi-Fi connection.

 No, Bluetooth on the 360° camera should be turned off.
 VR Site Tour only uses Wi-Fi to connect to the 360° camera.
+Having Bluetooth on in the 360 camera will drain the battery faster.

 Download the Ricoh Theta app and use it to take an image.
 This will sync the date and time on the 360° camera.